kthilak312/tilak/README.md

 Hi
  Bonda...
-this is personel git and i have a message..
+this is my personal git and i have a message..

 i have been missing our usual stupid talks at office......